marcus-garvey/RCControlBaseStation/README.md

 > [!WARNING]
 > I made a prototyp board for the controller.
 You can find the Gerber Files [here](PCB/Gerber_PCB_RCControlboard_2026-05-25.zip)\
 > This is an early prototyp so use it at your own risk.
+I will test it and made a box which clips on the controller.

 ### Base station